CalvinHh/Cloud-Computing-Project/README.md

 Never commit your .env file or real credentials to public repositories.

+SOME FUNCTIONS ARE NOT READY YET, just exist as a sample.

 Customization
 Edit lambda_function.py for your own analysis or compute logic.